topspinj/medcodes/README.md

 5. HIV/AIDS
 6. metastatic solid tumors

-An example of a Charlson/Elixhauser comorbidty is `congestive heart failure`, which covers the following ICD codes:
+An example of a Charlson/Elixhauser comorbidty is `congestive heart failure`, which includes the following ICD codes:

 - **428.0:** Congestive heart failure, unspecified
 - **428.1:** Left heart failure